Standards of Practice

 - Each office is equipped with a local call restricted telephone.
-The Office of Student Development will review all phone bills.
 Any abuse or unauthorized use will result in the loss of the telephone.

 - Each office is equipped with furniture that must remain in the student organization office.
 Relocating and/or borrowing furniture from other offices or lounge space is prohibited.

 - Students and organizations utilizing an office must follow all Stockton University and State policies in accordance with the Stockton Student Handbook.

 - Recommendations for continued office usage will be reviewed at the conclusion of each semester.